Last Updated on July 13, 2023 by Michelle Ball

 Students, friends, families…. beware.

-Michelle Ball is a student attorney helping navigate CIF issues with parents and student athletes.
-As a lawyer in Sacramento she can assist in locations, such as Modesto, Tahoe, Roseville, Lodi, Woodland, Riverside, Santa Clarita, San Francisco, Los Angeles, and many more.
+Michelle Ball is an attorney for students helping them navigate CIF issues.
+As a Sacramento California lawyer, she can assist in locations, such as Modesto, Tahoe, Roseville, Lodi, Woodland, Riverside, Santa Clarita, San Francisco, Los Angeles, and many more.